 Step 2: Schedule you mandatory Employment Planning appointment.
 You schedule your appointment on the same web site as where Orientation and Assessment was completed.

 Step 3: Attend your self picked Employment Planning appointment as the designated location or attend one of the days/times listed below.

 CareerSource has set up group Employment Planning sessions.
 At a group session, you will be required to:

 - Most important select your next SNAP MN activity(s) to remain in compliance with the monthly 80 hours of ongoing participation.

 Please arrive promptly if not 15 minutes early to secure a seat.
-Seating may be limited due to immense volume anticipated and will be seated on a first come, first served basis.
+Priority for these sessions are given to those already scheduled and additional seating are on a first come, first served basis.
 When our seating is full, remaining SNAP participants will be scheduled to the next session.

 |St. Petersburg Center||Tyrone Center||Gulf to Bay Center|

 St. Petersburg, FL 33711

 Step 4: Completed during the Employment Planning appointment.
 Select your monthly 80 hour activity(s).